-Chris Stewart is Senior Partner and Chief Executive of the Wayfinder Foundation.
-He is a lifelong activist and 20 year veteran of nonprofit work.
-Stewart has served as the former Director of Outreach and External Affairs for Education Post, the Executive Director of the African American Leadership Forum (AALF), and an elected member of the Minneapolis Public Schools Board of Education where he was radicalized by witnessing the many systemic inequities that hold our children back.
+Chris Stewart is the Chief Executive Officer of brightbeam.
+He was named CEO in April 2019, after formerly serving as chief executive of Wayfinder Foundation.
+He is a lifelong activist and 20-year supporter of nonprofit and education-related causes.
+In the past, Stewart has served as the director of outreach and external affairs for Education Post, the executive director of the African American Leadership Forum (AALF), and an elected member of the Minneapolis Public Schools Board of Education where he was radicalized by witnessing the many systemic inequities that hold our children back.

 In 2007 Chris was elected to the Minneapolis Public Schools Board of Education.
 In that role, he helped establish the Office of New Schools, an area of the Minneapolis Public Schools to implement school reform strategies.
 At the same time he created the Equity and Achievement Committee, authored a board-level “Covenant with the African American Community,” and advocated safe, orderly, and rigorous schools that prepare students for the real world.

 In 2011, Chris organized community members for two campaigns in Minnesota: Action For Equity, a grassroots effort to spur innovation in family and education policy at the state level, and the Contract for Student Achievement, a coalition of community organizations working to achieve greater flexibility for underperforming schools through changes to Minneapolis’ teachers’ contract.
 Since 2009 Chris has been president and principal with Yielding Assets, LLC, a grassroots consultancy helping government, nonprofit, and foundation clients create self-sustaining, social good projects.

 Chris serves as chair of the board of SFER’s Action Network and also serves on the board of Ed Navigators.

 Chris blogs and tweets under the name Citizen Stewart.
 He is based in the Minneapolis area.